three5media/mfhu-hd-retexture/README.md

 ## Progress

-I am HR6 so I haven't been able to reach the HR7 and higher G-Ranked monsters to dump their textures, but I used the cheats on a secondary game and unlocked as much as I could.
-I tried to purchase and upgrade everything I could, but some items require items that not available in an all-items cheat.
+I finally unlocked everything at HR9.
 Here are my current estimates on where I think the progress is:

 * UI: 100% of meaningful elements.
 Also replaced PS buttons with X-Box buttons.
-* Armor: 95% Female, 85% Male ...these took a VERY long time to do
+* Armor: 100% Female, 85% Male ...these took a VERY long time to do
-* Weapons: 95% Female, 85% Male
+* Weapons: 100% Greatsword, 95% Other Weapons
 * Areas: 100%, this includes the "old" versions of levels, ei: "old desert"
-* Characters: 100%, I believe I ran through every possible combination of characters during the creation process
+* Characters: 100%
-* Monsters: 95%, from what I've seen from the other repository, I've got nearly all but a few remaining
+* Monsters: 100% (now using) [MHFURemaster-VakSan](https://github.com/Klara-nihk/MHFURemaster-VakSan) far superior monster textures.

 Again, this is all an estimate but seems to be in line with where I am in the game.